 Your medical team will monitor you 24/7 to help manage uncomfortable withdrawal symptoms and prevent dangerous benzodiazepine withdrawal symptoms.

 Many people also experience anxiety, depression, and other emotional and psychological challenges during the detox period.
 Your treatment plan will also include comprehensive support to help you with these symptoms.
 A longer-term treatment plan will be put into place for you once you are medically stabilized.

 The next stage is the intensive outpatient program (IOP).
 An IOP allows you to live at home while also attending counseling and programs to help support your recovery.
 Depending on your treatment plan, you will participate in about nine or more hours of clinical therapy several times each week.

 Intensive outpatient therapy will help you to continue learning new ways to manage cravings, stress, and other challenging issues that may arise once you live on your own again.
 After you complete the IOP stage, you will transition into the Outpatient and Alumni programs, which is also known as aftercare.

 After you have mastered the coping skills taught in residential, you may be ready to start winding down the intensity of your treatment.
 There are three main levels of outpatient, all allowing you to live at home: partial hospitalization, which is more than 20 hours of therapy per week; intensive outpatient treatment, which is nine or more; and outpatient, which involves fewer than nine hours of treatment per week.

 National Institute of Drug Abuse.
 Benzodiazepines And Opioids.
-Retrieved from from https://www.drugabuse.gov/drugs-abuse/opioids/benzodiazepines-opioids
+Retrieved from https://www.drugabuse.gov/drugs-abuse/opioids/benzodiazepines-opioids

 Drugs.com.
 Benzodiazepines: Overview And Use.
-Retrieved from from https://www.drugs.com/article/benzodiazepines.html
+Retrieved from https://www.drugs.com/article/benzodiazepines.html